tmm-demo-apps/bookstore-app/CONTINUITY.md

 ---

 Hello!
-We are continuing our work on the 12-factor demo bookstore application.
+We are continuing our work on the 12-factor demo e-commerce application.

 Here's a summary of the project:
-*   **Goal:** A 12-factor shopping cart application that sells books, designed to run in Kubernetes.
+*   **Goal:** A reusable 12-factor e-commerce template, designed to run in Kubernetes.
 *   **Tech Stack:** Go, PostgreSQL, Docker, Kubernetes, Pico.css, and htmx.
-*   **Completed Features:** User management, a full shopping cart, a PII-free checkout process, and a modern UI.
+*   **Completed Features:** Generalization into a template, user management, a full shopping cart, a PII-free checkout process, and a modern UI.
 *   **Our Workflow:** We work in small, incremental steps.
 After each completed feature or bug fix, you commit the changes to our local Git repository and update the `diary.md` file.

 Here is the high-level file structure: